machinetranslate/machinetranslate.org/events/wmt17.md

 title: WMT17
 end_date: '2017-09-08'
-future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT17</strong>) will take place in Copenhagen, Denmark from 07 to 08 September, 2017.
+future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT17</strong>) will take place in Copenhagen, Denmark from 07 September to 08 September, 2017.
-past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT17</strong>) took place in Copenhagen, Denmark from 07 to 08 September, 2017.
+past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT17</strong>) took place in Copenhagen, Denmark from 07 September to 08 September, 2017.
 name: WMT17
 id: wmt17
 description: Conference on Machine Translation